-1. Disengage the lap/shoulder belt from the seat by inserting a key or small screwdriver into the slot in the detachable anchor and lifting upward.
+1. Disengage the lap/shoulder belt from the seat by inserting a key or small screwdriver into the slot in the detachable anchor and lifting upward (2nd row passenger side only).

-Stow the tongue end of the detachable anchor.
+Stow the tongue end of the detachable anchor (2nd row only).

-2. Lift and rotate the LH/RH seat latch handles rearward.

-3. Lift the LH/RH latch rod hook ends out of the locking holes in the front strikers.

-4. Move the seat rearward and lift the seats rear hooks away from the rear strikers prior to lifting the front hooks out from the front strikers.

-5. Remove the seat assembly.
+- 2. Pull the LH/RH seat latch handles, located under the seat, rearward to release the latch hook ends from the front strikers. - 3.
+Move the seat rearward and lift the seats rear hooks away from the rear strikers prior to lifting the front hooks out from the front strikers. - 4.
+With assistance, remove the seat assembly. - To remove the 3rd, 4th, and 5th row seats (if equipped), repeat steps 2 through 4.